 Instead, it has become a beloved landmark for travelers exploring the region.

-Its unique color and quaint architecture make it a popular spot for photography, with the backdrop of the Eastern Sierra mountains adding to its charm.
+Its unique color and quaint architecture make it a popular spot for photography.
+The backdrop of the Eastern Sierra mountains adds to its charm.

 Visitors often use the church as a navigational marker when heading to the nearby hot springs, such as Wild Willy’s Hot Springs and Hilltop Hot Springs.